 Treatments for DVT

 When you need it, your friends at Care-Med are there, and they can provide a pneumatic compression pump to reduce and prevent Deep Vein Thrombosis when you are in distress.
-The way the pump works is simple; it delivers a degree of pressure to the area to increase the blood flow by forcing the blood in the area to migrate back to the heart, stimulating circulation.
+The way a compression pump works is simple; it delivers a degree of pressure to the area to increase the blood flow by forcing the blood in the area to migrate back to the heart, stimulating circulation.
 The pump will help people who live a sedentary lifestyle and reduce the pain and swelling associated with DVT.

 The advantages of DVT therapy using a pneumatic compression pump